 Maxing out your tax-advantaged retirement accounts is a cornerstone of smart financial planning.
 These accounts allow you to enjoy the advantage of tax-deferred savings and sometimes offer an employer match.

-According to the Internal Revenue Service, the 401(k) plan annual contribution limit for 2019 is $19,000.
-It will be increased to $19,500 in 2020 to compensate for the cost-of-living increase.
+According to the Internal Revenue Service, the 401(k) plan annual contribution limit for 2022 is $20,500.
 The annual limit on traditional and Roth IRAs is $6,000 for people under the age of 50.

 But retiring early can reduce your savings, so make sure you’re familiar with the rules.
 Withdrawing from your IRA or 401(k) account before turning 59 ½ will cost you a 10 percent tax penalty, along with any income taxes that might already be deducted.